tianhaogutum/tianhaogutum.github.io/_projects/6_project.md

 category: devCourses
 ---

 In the IT security course, I completed a 9-week coding assignment covering key areas such as cryptographic algorithms, network security protocols, vulnerability assessment, and access control mechanisms.
 The primary development language used was Python.
+Due to the closure of the Bitbucket server, the code is temporarily unavailable.

 **Course Content**
 - Basic terms in IT security